This post is brought to you by a Wholefully sponsor.

-A picnic can happen on the ground or on a table—but for both, you’ll want some sort of cover.
+An awesome picnic can happen on the ground or on a table—but for both, you’ll want some sort of cover.
 If you’d like to picnic on the ground, an old blanket, quilt, or tablecloth will work well if it hasn’t rained or there isn’t any dew (make sure you don’t mind grass stains), but if you really want to make sure your bum stays dry, opt for a waterproof picnic blanket.
 Keep it in the trunk of your car for spontaneous picnics whenever the weather is nice!

 We actually prefer to opt for a picnic table when the grass it wet, and that’s when I pack a flannel-backed vinyl tablecloth.
 You can nab these at almost any discount or grocery store in the summer for just a few bucks.
 Don’t forget tablecloth weights!
 I have these, and they make me laugh every time I use them.